amazon-braket/amazon-braket-sdk-python/README.md

 ```
 Jupyter opens in a browser window.
 Choose **New**, and then under **Notebooks**, choose **braket**.

 **Note** If you are using a Jupyter notebook from an prior installation and did not create a Braket kernel, you will not see braket available for the notebook type.
 Choose Python3 instead.
+If you choose Python3, you must have Python envrironment variables set globally.

 Copy the code sample (above) into the notebook.
 Be sure to change the value for the `s3_folder` to replace `AWS_ACCOUNT_ID` with your 12-digit AWS Account ID.
 You can find your AWS account ID in the AWS console.
 The entry should look similar to the following:
 `s3_folder = ("braket-output-123456789012", "folder-name")`